Phylum Protozoa (PROTOZOANS)

 (2) Protozoan Flagellate locomotion

-Flagellate locomotion presented here in schematised form, is by means of one or more flagella, used oar-fashion, except that the flagellum is flexible on the recovery stroke.
+Flagellate locomotion presented here in schematized form is by means of one or more flagella, used oar-fashion, except that the flagellum is flexible on the recovery stroke.
 This is the method used by the majority of flagellates, but others twist the flagellum so that a vortex is created in the water and the animal is sucked into it. (

 Hartmanella (x 1,220) is an amoeba with interesting pseudopodia.
 The tips show fine rhizopodia extending from the broader pseudopodia, and food vacuoles are numerous in the cytoplasm.
 The nucleus containing the nucleolus is clearly seen in this living specimen.